alphacodinghub/wordpress-fpm/README.md

 With this repo, you will be able to deplot multiple Wordpress sites on single host very easily.

 > The only file you need to customize is `.env-template`, which sets some environment varialbles.
-In this file, you **MUST** the below five environment variables to your own values.
+In this file, you **MUST** change the below five environment variables to your own values.
 All other environment variables are optional.
 The five environment variables are:

 - APP_DOMAIN: the main domain you own for deploying WP sites, e.g. `example.com`.
 - DB_ROOT_PASSWORD: the root password of the Database.